Prajwal5180/GitHub-Copilot-Hackathon/Coach/Solution-Guide/Challenge-1.md

      ```
    > **Note:** Enter the name of the city before running tests through JS.

-1. You can also enhance the code to be more accurate by using GitHub Copilot inline chat.
+1. Run tests for the files by entering different cities to verify that the weather data is being fetched from the weather APIs.

 ## Task 6: Code Refactoring & Debugging